-September 30, Finance Rec eivables Notes Receivables 2016 2015 2016 2015 Aging of receivables that are past due: Greater than 30 days and less than 60 days \$ - \$ \$ \$ \$ Greater than 60 days and less than 90 days - Greater than 90 days 2.9 - Receivables on nonaccrual status 4.5 1.1 25.1 22.9 Receivables past due 90 days or more and still accruing - Receivables subject to general reserves 3.1 6.2 Allowance for doubtful accounts (0.1) (0.1) - Receivables subject to specific reserves 4.5 1.2 36.1 29.6 Allowance for doubtful accounts (0.9) (13.0) (12.7)
+September 30,

+Finance Receivables Notes Receivables

+2017 2016 2017 2016

+Aging of receivables that are past due:

+Greater than 30 days and less than 60 days \$ \$ \$ \$

+Greater than 60 days and less than 90 days

+Greater than 90 days 2.1 2.9 0.2

+Receivables on nonaccrual status 3.7 4.5 21.3 25.1

+Receivables past due 90 days or more and still accruing

+Receivables subject to general reserves 2.1 3.1

+Allowance for doubtful accounts (0.1)

+Receivables subject to specific reserves 3.7 4.5 34.2 36.1

+Allowance for doubtful accounts (1.5) (0.9) (10.0) (13.0)

 Finance Receivables: Finance receivables represent sales-type leases resulting from the sale of the Company's products and the purchase of finance receivables from lenders pursuant to customer defaults under program agreements with finance companies.
 Finance receivables originated by the Company generally include a residual value component.
 Residual values are determined based on the expectation that the underlying equipment will have a minimum fair market value at the end of the lease term.
 This residual value accrues to the Company at the end of the lease.
 The Company uses its experience and knowledge as an original equipment manufacturer and participant in end markets for the related products along with third-party studies to estimate residual values.
-The Company monitors these values for impairment on a periodic basis and reflects any resulting reductions in value in current earnings.
+The Company monitors these values for impairment on a continuous basis and reflects any resulting reductions in value in current earnings.

 Delinquency is the primary indicator of credit quality of finance receivables.
 The Company maintains a general allowance for finance receivables considered doubtful of future collection based upon historical experience.
-Additional allowances are established based upon the Company's perception of the quality of the finance receivables, including the length of time the receivables are past due, past experience of collectability and underlying economic conditions.
+Additional allowances are established based upon the Company's evaluation of the quality of the finance receivables, including the length of time the receivables are past due, past experience of collectability and underlying economic conditions.
 In circumstances where the Company believes collectability is no longer reasonably assured, a specific allowance is recorded to reduce the net recognized receivable to the amount reasonably expected to be collected.
 The terms of the finance agreements generally give the Company the ability to take possession of the underlying collateral.
 The Company may incur losses in excess of recorded allowances if the financial condition of its customers were to deteriorate or the full amount of any anticipated proceeds from the sale of the collateral supporting its customers' financial obligations is not realized.
 Notes Receivable: Notes receivable include amounts related to refinancing of trade accounts and finance receivables.
-As of September 30, 2016, approximately 87% of the notes receivable balance outstanding was due from four parties.
-The Company routinely evaluates the creditworthiness of its customers and establishes reserves where the Company believes collectability is no longer reasonably assured.
+As of September 30, 2017, approximately 70% of the notes receivable balance outstanding was due from three parties.
+The Company continually evaluates the creditworthiness of its customers and establishes reserves where the Company believes collectability is no longer reasonably assured.
 Notes receivable are written down if management determines that the specific borrower does not have the ability to repay the loan in full.
 Certain notes receivable are collateralized by a security interest in the underlying assets and/or other assets owned by the debtor.
 The Company may incur losses in excess of recorded allowances if the financial condition of its customers were to deteriorate or the full amount of any anticipated proceeds from the sale of the collateral supporting its customers' financial obligations is not realized.